Taking Stalk of Hemp Fibre

 Processing hemp stalks has the potential to be a win for all parties involved.
 Farmers benefit by being able to monetize their hemp crop for more than just the grain value as is the case today.
 The environment benefits because hemp stalks absorb a very large amount of C02 in a very short period of time.
 Depending on the end product, the CO2 can be permanently sequestered.

 About Hemp Stalks

-Hemp plants can grow anywhere from 4-14 feet in a season depending on soil conditions and sunlight hours - producing an amazing an amount of biomass that has the potential to be converted into a range of industrial applications.
-Unfortunately, in Canada there is very little processing capacity (typically known as decortication) and this potentially valuable resource is either left in the field to decompose or, worse yet, is burned.
-Until now.
+Hemp plants can grow anywhere from 4-14 feet in a season depending on soil conditions and sunlight hours - producing an amazing amount of biomass that has the potential to be converted into a range of industrial applications.
+Currently, in Canada there is very little processing capacity and this potentially valuable resource is either left in the field to decompose or, worse yet, is burned.

 Blue Sky has introduced a low-cost technology to help commercialize industrial opportunities to process hemp stalks and develop the emerging natural materials economy.
 Hemp stalks contain two main types of fibre: bast or long fibres found in the bark (skin) and hurd (shive) or short fibres located in the core of the stem.
 Typically hemp stalks contain ~20-30% bast fibre and 70-80% hurd.
 Each component of the hemp stalk has very different industrial application.

 Hemp Hurd (shives)